 They live afar.
-My son and husband has to stay far from me so that both me and his dad can work.
+My son and husband have to stay far from me so that both I and his dad can work.

 My husband and his relatives are from the province and there are a lot of people who can take care of our son while he works.
-Unlike here in the city all my relatives have work so no one can baby sit my son.
+Unlike here in the city, all my relatives have worked so no one can babysit my son.

 I don’t really entrust my son to just anybody.
 However, we need both to work for their future.

 Their place is about 8-hour land travel.
 I’d really love to visit my son every week, but the fare is quite expensive and at the same time.
 I can’t travel that long, especially while pregnant.

 The weirdest part of this crazy set up is where I live.
 Since my work is about 30km away from my hometown and the public buses are so hard to catch when during peak hours.
 I had to move in this dorm.
 I’m the only pregnant lady here.
 Maybe, in the entire existence of this dormitory, I will be the only pregnant person who stayed here for a bit.